 The signing bonus is just one way to entice you to join their team.

 Finding experienced, qualified physicians isn’t always easy.
 Hospitals and healthcare groups are in stiff competition with one another to get the best physicians on their staff.
 Usually, the largest hospitals and health systems are the ones that offer bonuses.

 While your primary concern may be patient care, hospitals and health systems are a business.
 They want patients to want to come to them — and the best way to do that is to have the best physicians on staff.

 Over the past decade, signing bonuses have increased and become more commonplace.

 Unlike salary, a signing bonus isn’t solely dependent on your specialty.
 It’s based mostly on supply and demand.

 For example, some hospitals may be in need of cardiologists.
 Others may have a shortage of hospitalists or obstetricians.
 Some may require internists or primary care physicians.
-Highly specialized physicians often receive more, but specialty alone is not the only thing that determines the amount of a bonus.
+Highly specialized physicians often receive a better-paying job, but specialty alone is not the only thing that determines the amount of the bonus.

 How Does Geography Affect a Signing Bonus?